Lakeway's Premier Cosmetic

 We are located in Lakeway, Texas, on Highway 620, near the Lexus dealership.

-Some teeth are naturally discolored or stained as they develop.
 Usually, stains are from tea, coffee, smoking, juices, colas, wine, age, or anything that might stain a white t-shirt.
 This discoloration happens when stains penetrate the enamel and affect the dentin, which is the white part of the teeth.

 Understanding why teeth stain can help us make informed choices.
 By knowing the causes, we can better care for our smiles.
 Remember, maintaining good oral hygiene and reducing exposure to stain-causing substances can help keep your teeth looking their best.